Trevor4811/FPGA_TV_Backlight/README.md

 The compilied HLS IP was added to Vivado with connection automation and manual steps to create the block diagram.
 The block diagram has all of the connections for the master AXI interface.
 This was then compiled into a bitstream so that it can be used in python to be run in the Jupyter notebooks and ultimately compared to the PL time.
 The output files can be found in the [overlay](./screen_average/overlay/) folder.

 To run this add the overlay files into a folder at the following location on the PYNQ Z2 board `'/home/xilinx/pynq/overlays/screen_average/'`.
-Then add the python [jupyter notebook](./screen_average/average_screen_hardware.ipynb) and [sample image](./screen_average/Sample6.png) to the PYNQ board and run it all of the cells.
+Then add the python [jupyter notebook](./screen_average/average_screen_hardware.ipynb) and [sample image](./screen_average/Sample6.png) to the PYNQ board and run all of the cells.

 **Issues:**